unChaz/sci-fi-5e/srd/classes/arcanist.md

 ##### Ritual Casting

-You can cast a wizard tek skill as a ritual if that tek skill has the ritual tag and you have the tek skill in your tek skill datapad.
+You can cast a arcanist tek skill as a ritual if that tek skill has the ritual tag and you have the tek skill in your tek skill datapad.
 You don’t need to have the tek skill prepared.

 ##### Tekcasting Focus

-You can use an arcane focus as a Tekcasting focus for your wizard tek skills.
+You can use an tekcaster as a Tekcasting focus for your arcanist tek skills.

 ##### Learning Tek Skills of 1st Level and Higher

-Each time you gain a wizard level, you can add two wizard tek skills of your choice to your tek skill datapad for free.
-Each of these tek skills must be of a level for which you have tek skill slots, as shown on the Wizard table.
+Each time you gain a arcanist level, you can add two arcanist tek skills of your choice to your tek skill datapad for free.
+Each of these tek skills must be of a level for which you have tek skill slots, as shown on the Arcanist table.
 On your adventures, you might find other tek skills that you can add to your tek skill datapad (see the “Your tek skill datapad” sidebar).

 #### Arcane Recovery

 You have learned to regain some of your tek energy by studying your tek skill datapad.
 Once per day when you finish a short rest, you can choose expended tek skill slots to recover.
-The tek skill slots can have a combined level that is equal to or less than half your wizard level (rounded up), and none of the slots can be 6th level or higher.
+The tek skill slots can have a combined level that is equal to or less than half your arcanist level (rounded up), and none of the slots can be 6th level or higher.

-For example, if you’re a 4th-level wizard, you can recover up to two levels worth of tek skill slots.
+For example, if you’re a 4th-level arcanist, you can recover up to two levels worth of tek skill slots.
 You can recover either a 2nd-level tek skill slot or two 1st-level tek skill slots.

 #### Arcane Tradition